Help feed the neighbourhood

 Donate from £2 online

-Even a small amount will make a big difference to those facing hunger in the UK this summer.
+Even a small amount will make a big difference to those facing hunger in the UK.

 £2 will help The Trussell Trust provide an individual with a hot meal when they are collecting their three day emergency food parcel